uni-paul-taylor2/Kimera-vio-implementation/README.md

-sudo add-apt-repository -y ppa:git-core/ppa sudo apt install -y git git clone https://github.com/uni-paul-taylor2/orb_slam3_implementation.git cd orb_slam3_implementation bash build.sh cd ..
+sudo add-apt-repository -y ppa:git-core/ppa sudo apt install -y git git clone https://github.com/uni-paul-taylor2/orb_slam3_implementation.git

+# Build Step Below
+cd orb_slam3_implementation
+bash build.sh
+cd ..
 ```

 #### Build
-The rest, is taken up by `bash build.sh` when in the directory of this repository
+If the build step was omitted, the rest, is taken up by `bash build.sh` when in the directory of this repository

 #### Demo
 To demonstrate, in the directory of this repository, run `bash demo.sh` :D